cleliofs/argent-assessment/README.md

 AWS can integrate building blocks (micro-services) that support any application architecture, regardless of scale, load, or complexity.

+Currently, AWS provides two well defined, consisted and well-proven microservices solutions that serve many production ready applications/systems.
+I would like to proposed and discuss those two different approaches, commonly used in distributed AWS cloud computing ecosystem:

 _(A)_ AWS ECS containers (EC2 instances):

 AWS can provide container-based service that highly scalable, high performance container management service that supports Docker containers and allows you to easily run applications on a managed cluster of Amazon EC2 instances.
+Amazon ECS lets you easily build all types of containerized applications, from long-running applications and microservices to batch jobs and machine learning applications.

 With that architecture in mind, a proposed AWS container-based scalable platform could run Java applications via Spring Boot micro-services exposing REST APIs integration.
 Each service would be compromised of several AWS EC2 instances running in a container (such as Docker) and they would sit behind a AWS ELB (Elastic Load Balance) services where traffic and load would be evenly distributed across all instances of the "cluster".
 That is acommon approach used by many AWS customers where they rely on the Elastic Load Balancing (ELB) Application Load Balancer together with Amazon EC2 Container Service (Amazon ECS) and Auto Scaling to implement a microservices application.